AlarmingCow/vaccine-hunter/README.md

    - Alert time window
    - Eligibility date
    - City exclusions
- - Sends notifications using iMessage or SMS (using AWS SNS)
+ - Sends notifications using iMessage, SMS (using AWS SNS), or email (using AWS SES)
  - Does not re-notify each phone number more than once for a particular vaccination location on a particular date/time
  - Sends admin notifications for successes and/or errors (Optional; uses AWS SES)